NishtaSapra21/Amazon_Vine_Analysis/README.md

 ## Summary

    From results its obvious that around 50% of both paid and unpaid revies are of 5 star reviews.
 This is showing that paid and unpaid reviews are balanced, there’s no    bias toward favorable reviews.
+Reviews seems honest and trustworthy.
 There are also very less Vine reviews compared to non-Vine reviews.

    Also, we considered only 5-star reviews which is 50% of total reviews, we can perform same operations on range of 3-to-5-star reviews and see how much percentage      we can get for both Vine and non-Vine reviews.
 Here we exactly don’t know about rest of the 50% reviews, what’s their rating.